Schaeffer on the Christian Life: Countercultural Spirituality

 "Friendly, passionate, intellectual, and constantly engaged with people as well as ideas and contemporary affairs, Francis Schaeffer comes alive in Edgar's objective but affectionate portrait.
 Rescued from the distortions of both lionisers and demonizers, here is 'FAS' as so many of us knew him in the great years of L'Abri—and with so much to contribute to our world today."

-—Os Guinness, cofounder, The Trinity Forum; author, The Dust of Death and The Last Christian on Earth
+Os Guinness, cofounder, The Trinity Forum; author, The Call

 “This book by Dr. Edgar on countercultural spirituality is much needed as a trustworthy guide in the dark confusion of the postmodern world.”

 Wim Rietkerk, Chairman, L’Abri Fellowship International Board of Trustees